 - 1. Applicant's Name:

 - a.
 Application Date: 26 April 2021

 - b.
 Date Received: 26 April 2021

 - c.
 Counsel: None

 - 2. REQUEST, ISSUES, BOARD TYPE, AND DECISION:

 a.
 Applicant's Requests and Issues: The current characterization of service for the period under review is under other than honorable conditions.
-The applicant requests an upgrade to honorable.
+The applicant requests an upgrade to honorable and a narrative reason change.